-This year, NACHA is rolling out specific changes in regards to ACH data security that directly impact the storage of sensitive bank account information for organizations who processed a high volume of ACH transactions in 2019.
+In 2021, NACHA is requiring specific changes regarding ACH data security that directly impact the storage of sensitive bank account information for organizations who process a high volume of ACH transactions annually.

 Who is affected and when?

-Phase 1: Third-party service providers and third-party senders that processed an ACH volume of 6 million transactions or greater in 2019 will need to be compliant by June 30, 2020
+Phase 1: Third-party service providers and third-party senders that processed an ACH volume of 6 million transactions annually will need to be compliant by June 30, 2021

-Phase 2: Third-party service providers and third-party senders that processed an ACH volume of 2 million transactions or greater in 2020 will need to be compliant by June 30, 2021
+Phase 2: Third-party service providers and third-party senders that process an annual ACH volume of 2 million transactions or greater will need to be compliant by June 30, 2022

 (Note: NACHA’s best practice recommendation is for organizations to encrypt ACH banking information regardless of transaction volume).